Fans of boy band BTS join swarm of Ants chasing South Korea's hit IPO

 But the stock’s valuation is less of an issue for Kim and other BTS fans - who are called ARMY.

-Kim and four other fans bidding for shares said they would be lucky to pick up just one share even if they place bids for tens of thousands of dollars because of the expected strong retail demand.
+Kim and four other fans bidding for shares said they would be lucky to pick up just one share each, even if they place individual bids for tens of thousands of dollars, because of the expected strong retail demand.

 South Korea’s Ants have been piling in to one IPO after another this year.